 |Metropolitan P&C Ins Co||$1,032||$1,218||$2,466|

-If you have a newer model car, it makes sense to get comprehensive insurance and collision coverage.
+If you have a newer model car, getting comprehensive insurance and collision coverage makes sense.
 In Kentucky, comprehensive costs $191 and collision costs $506, on an average per year, according to a rate data analysis done by CarInsurance.com.

 To protect your assets, you should buy liability insurance in the following amounts:

 - $1,00,000 to pay for others’ medical bills